gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 ---

 ### ⚠️ Key Learning Points:
+#vvi
+ 1. Whenever you **create an object of a derived class**, **first the base class constructor gets called** (because the base part of the object must be initialized before the derived part).

-1. **If you don’t explicitly call a base constructor in the initializer list, the compiler automatically calls the default constructor of the base.**
+ 2. **If you don’t explicitly call a base constructor in the initializer list, the compiler automatically calls the default constructor of the base.**
     (That’s why Teacher used Human()).

-2. **Destructors are called in reverse order:**
+3. **Destructors are called in reverse order:**
      (this applies to all the types of inheritance)
     - First derived class destructor

     - Then base class destructor
 #note

+### General Rule:

+Whenever you create an object of a derived class:

+👉 **First the base class constructor runs, then the derived class constructor.** If there is no constructor defined in derived class , then the compiler will create it first, and then the default constructor of base class is called,

+`QUESTION:If i comment out the default constructor of Human class, will it throw an error?'

+`Answer:`
+✅ So the rule is:
+If the base class **does not have a default constructor**, every derived class constructor **must** explicitly call one of the available base constructors in its initializer list.`

 Teacher and Student are children of the Human parent class.
 When a Student object goes out of scope, its destructor is called first, followed by the destructor of the Human class.
 Similarly, when a Teacher object goes out of scope, its destructor is called first, followed by the destructor of its parent class, Human.